- By: Pedro Candeias

 PRINCIPLE OF PROGRESSION

-Principle of Progression simply means that the demands of training should be increased gradually.
-Doing this over time allows to achieve long-term gains in muscular strength.
+The Principle of Progression simply means that the demands of training should be increased gradually.
+Doing this over time allows achieving long-term gains in muscular strength.

 Respect the pace of each of your students, ok?